 The stone seen in most of these photos is yellow Cotswold limestone.

-The region is popular for tranquil rambling holidays so short term country home and character cottage rentals in pretty towns are available throughout the Cotswolds.
+The region is popular for tranquil rambling holidays so short term country homes and independent cottages in pretty towns are available for rent throughout the Cotswolds.